People Pleasing in the Workplace: The Why and Its Consequences

 • Self-Reflection: People pleasers tend to adapt to their environment rather than vice versa—a good starting point!

 • Self-Respect: Through self-reflection, identify your needs and promote them accordingly.
 People pleasers often separate themselves from their own needs, as their self-worth is defined by external validation.
-It’s a difficult process, but breaking free from this pattern requires recognizing yourself as a priority.
+It’s a difficult process, but breaking free from this pattern requires recognising yourself as a priority.

 • Collaboration: View your needs as a collaborative effort, not an imposition on others.
 Remember, others likely have no interest in making life unnecessarily difficult for you.
 Respecting others’ needs is generally a given, so meeting your own needs can be social teamwork.